-How to Care for Butterfly Bushes
+How to Care for Butterfly Bush

 By midsummer, butterfly bushes, Buddleia davidii, are in full bloom, producing long, graceful wands of flowers that swallowtails, monarchs and many other butterflies — as well as hummingbirds — can't resist.